 Photographing Prasat Phanom Rung Temple, Thailand

-The Prasat Phanom Rung Temple in Thailand’s Isaan region is stunning.
+Photographing Prasat Phanom Rung Temple in Thailand’s Isaan region is a joy.
 Visiting the temple at dawn, when only the temple dogs are awake, is a sublime experience.
 When we visited a few months ago there had been overnight rain and the sky was quickly clearing.

 We took our time exploring and photographing the temple and we were there alone for more than an hour before any other visitors arrived at the temple complex.
 This made for a more relaxin visit than when a sight is busy and you want those classic photos where it looks like there is only a couple of people — if any — there.